philipstubbs13/nhl-etl-pipeline/README.md

 ### <a name="features"></a>Features

-- Vew stats for your favorite NHL teams for a particular season.
+- View stats for your favorite NHL teams for a particular season.
 - View stats for your favorite NHL players for a particular season.
 - Download stats for your favorite NHL teams for a particular season to a CSV file.
 - Download stats for your favorite NHL teams for a particular season to a CSV file.